rtaibah/jekyll-blog/_posts/blog/2009-03-11-etymology-of-an-open-source-app-project.md

 ## 4-Amarok

 My favorite music player, and perhaps one of the few pieces of software that I can truly say "I love".
 Amarok was originally named after [Mike Oldfield](http://en.wikipedia.org/wiki/Mike\_Oldfield)'s album [Amarok](http://en.wikipedia.org/wiki/Amarok\_%28album%29).
-This fact has been included as an [easter egg](/2007/12/27/amarok-easter-egg)I blogged about some time ago.
+This fact has been included as an [easter egg](/2017/12/27/amarok-easter-egg) I blogged about some time ago.

 ## 5-XBMC